dogu-team/dogu/README.md

   </div>
 </p>

-Dogu is an integrated test automation platform that simplifies the automation of web, mobile and game application testing.
+Dogu is an cross E2E test automation platform for web, mobile and game application.
+You can integrate various tools such as Appium, Selenium and Playwright that you have previously used with Dogu, allowing you to perform parallel processing and check test results more easy.
+Experience more efficient test automation with Dogu.

 ## Test Automation Platform